-For a report to be accepted for investigation, the adult must be considered vulnerable.
+For a report to be accepted for assessment, the adult must be considered vulnerable.
 A vulnerable adult is defined by statute, the SC Supreme Court and is cited in APS Policy 1.3.8.
 The Adult Advocacy Division has operationally defined a vulnerable adult by using the APS Intake Tool.
-Vulnerability is determined by first indicating that a physical and/or cognitive disability or a mental illness is present.
+Vulnerability is determined by indicating that a physical and/or cognitive disability or a mental illness is present and rating the degree the impairment impacts the adult's ability to protect themselves.
 These conditions are defined in APS Policy 1.3.8.
 Second, if one or more of these conditions are present, there must be verification that the adult cannot perform basic ADLs (Activities of Daily Living) without assistive aids, as defined in the APS Intake Tool.